Tailors for Women in Bangkok

 For a while I have been eying up a dress in the window of a shop near Asoke.
-Given that one of the things on my to do before I am thirty list is to have a dress made.
-I decided this was reason enough to explore my options.
+Given that one of the things on ‘my to do before I am 30 list’ is to have a dress made, I decided this was reason enough to explore my options.

 Let me tell you shopping has never been more fun.
-You can chose the colours, the fabric, and the best thing is that they take the measurements in Thai and despite learning numbers in last weeks lessons I didn’t catch a word, so I have no idea how fat I am!
+Getting a dress made in Bangkok means you can chose the colours, the fabric, and the best thing is that they take the measurements in Thai and despite learning numbers in last weeks lessons I didn’t catch a word, so I have no idea how fat I am!

 I went to Atelier Azzurro (http://www.azzurrotailor.com/), and they were fantastic.
 The best thing is that instead of being run by men who have no idea about women’s fashion, I was greeted by a young woman who had been trained in Milan and had designed some of the dresses in the window.